-With Christmas and other traditional gift-giving events coming up fast as the holidays approach, the question of what to get Mom/Dad, Grandpa/Grandma arises.
-It’s not easy to buy gifts for seniors, who are often all about down-sizing vs accumulating more “things”.
+With Christmas and other traditional gift-giving events coming up fast as the holidays approach, the question of what to get Mom/Dad, Grandpa/Grandma for a gift arises.
+It’s not easy to buy presents for seniors, who are often all about down-sizing vs accumulating more “things”.

 Our Top 6 Gift Ideas for Seniors

 - Give the gift of your time.
 Arrange to spend some time with the senior(s) in your life during the holidays, which can be lonely for someone living on their own.
 An invitation to a festive meal (dine-in or eat-out), a movie night or afternoon, taking them shopping, or working on a fun creative project together (a family memory album, perhaps?)

 - Gift cards are welcomed by all ages, particularly senior citizens who may be living on a low fixed income.
 Favourite restaurants, department stores or malls, or gift cards for on-line retailers that deliver, are sure to be appreciated.